SillyTavern/SillyTavern-Docs/Usage/Core Concepts/groupchats.md

 #### Allow Self Responses

 Will allow consecutive replies from the character who sent the latest message of each turn if they happen to be triggered due to being self-mentioned when the Natural Order is selected.
+Has no effect on List order.

 #### Group Chat Scenario Override

-Will override any selected scenarios for the existing characters.
+All group members will use the entered scenario text instead of what is specified in their character cards.
+Branched chats inherit the scenario override from their parent and can be changed individually after that.

 #### Peek Character Definitions